jlguenego/crudity/README.md

 ## HATEOAS

-In the HTTP request header you can set the key `X-Hateoas: <value>`.
+In the HTTP request header you can set the key `X-Crudity-Hateoas: <value>`.
 The possible values are:

-- `X-Hateoas: none`: No Hateoas info produced (default).
+- `X-Crudity-Hateoas: none`: No Hateoas info produced (default).
-- `X-Hateoas: header`: Hateoas info produced under the HTTP response header `X-Link` in a JSON format: .
+- `X-Crudity-Hateoas: header`: Hateoas info produced under the HTTP response header `X-Crudity-Link` in a JSON format: .
-- `X-Hateoas: body`: Hateoas info produced under the body response in a JSON format.
+- `X-Crudity-Hateoas: body`: Hateoas info produced under the body response in a JSON format.
 Warning, the result of the request will be under the `result` key.

 Example of request with HATEOAS in the body:

 ```
 GET /ws/articles/1234 HTTP/1.1
-X-Hateoas: body
+X-Crudity-Hateoas: body
 ```

 Response: